xproc/xproc.org/src/specifications.md

 The XProc 3.1 step libraries are available in several different specifications.
 The last call drafts are stable and will not be updated.

+All implementations must implement the standard step libarary:

 * **[XProc 3.1 Standard Step Library last call, 20 August 2024](https://spec.xproc.org/lastcall-2024-08/head/steps/)**: The editorial team believes that the standard step library specification is finished.
 We are unaware (at the time of publication) of any substantive issues.
 Changes from 3.0 are summarized in
 [Appendix F](https://spec.xproc.org/lastcall-2024-08/head/steps/#changelog).

+Support for these additional libraries is optional.
+Implementations are free to pick and choose which libraries they implement.

 * **[Dynamic pipeline execution (`p:run`)](https://spec.xproc.org/lastcall-2024-08/head/run/)**: A step that runs pipelines constructed dynamically.
 * **[File steps](https://spec.xproc.org/lastcall-2024-08/head/file/)**: Steps related to accessing files on a filesystem (rename, move, delete, etc.).